Coffee Brewing Series 2 - Pour Over

 What is Pour Over?

-Pour over coffee can be made, start-to-finish in much lesser time compared to an automatic dripper.
-Generally speaking, you can enjoy your coffee with this method for it is not time consuming and you will surely enjoy all the flavors of your coffee in your own personal cup.
-A well-made pour over coffee makers will also last years and years of use and very easy to clean and maintain.
+Pour over coffee can be made, start-to-finish in much less time compared to an automatic dripper.
+A well-made pour over coffee maker will also last years and years of use.
+Easy to clean and maintain as well as easy to maintain.

-2. Before you brew, place your filter in the brewer and rinse it with hot water.
+- Place your filter in the brewer and rinse it with hot water before brewing.

-This rinses out the paper residue (a kind of woodsy taste), seals your filter and warms up your brewer.
-Warming everything up keeps the brewing temperature stable.
+This removes the paper residue (which gives your brewer a woody flavor), seals your filter, and warms up your brewer.
+Warming everything up maintains a consistent brewing temperature.

-5. Continue your brew.
-Try to pour quickly, gently, and evenly across the surface of the coffee, pausing between pours to pace your brew to your target brew time.
-In general, the lower you pour from, the better, if for no other reason than it’s the easiest to create and maintain consistency.
+Pour gently and evenly across the surface of the coffee, pausing between pours to keep your brew time on track.
+In general, the lower you pour from, the better, if only because consistency is easier to achieve and maintain.

-It is advisable to make adjustments for your coffee!
-If your coffee tastes weak, the grind is probably too coarse, so try a finer grind the next time.
-If your coffee tastes too strong, next time use a little less coffee, or just add a bit of hot water to the finished brew to taste.
+It is recommended that you make adjustments to your coffee!
+If your coffee tastes weak, it's generally because the grind is too coarse; try a finer grind next time.
+If your coffee is too strong, try using less coffee next time or adding a splash of hot water to the completed brew to taste.

 In 1908, pour over coffee was invented by a German housewife.
 Amalie Auguste Melitta Bentz started experimenting with different methods of brewing coffee.
 Brewing methods of the time left grounds in coffee and made the finished product very bitter.